 Ensure Unified Direction and a Common Voice

 There also has to be a single direction and a common voice for change to be effectual.
-In most cases it makes sense to have the CEO in charge of leading the change initiative and in the case of divisions or departments the leaders of these units.
-Some years ago I was asked to become the CEO to lead an organization’s move beyond its current growth plateau.
-It was growing steadily but the leadership team at the time didn’t have the experience to move the company from its current size (around 40 million) to the next level.
-I agreed to help as long as I had total support of ownership in the direction that we needed to go.
-Basically I told them that strategies and measures to evaluate success were fine but without total buy-in it would be too easy to second guess and undermine efforts.
-Change will always be met with skepticism so it’s paramount to build it on a solid and well thought out foundation.
-A unified direction and common voice is key.
+In most cases, it makes sense to have the CEO in charge of leading the change initiative, and in the case of divisions or departments the leaders of these units.
+Some years ago I was asked to become the CEO to lead an organization's move beyond its current growth plateau.
+It was growing steadily but the leadership team at the time didn't have the experience to move the company from its current size (around 40 million) to the next level.
+I agreed to help as long as I had the total support of ownership in the direction that we needed to go.
+Basically, I told them that strategies and measures to evaluate success were fine but without total buy-in, it would be too easy to second guess and undermine efforts.
+Change will always be met with skepticism so it's paramount to build it on a solid and well-thought-out foundation.
+A unified direction and common voice are key.